AU-HCI/website/markdown/git.md

 This lists all the changes by everyone who've made changes to the files in your repo.
 For example, you will see mine listed as well, and I will see yours.
+Notice your name and email are showing up, this is the result of the setup we did earlier.

 The command `git commit -a -m` says you want to commit each change to the files in my working directory using the commit message provided;